The Who Concert Review 1982

 Enjoy My 1979 WHO Info;

-The second time I ever went to a Who concert was on Saturday, September 25, 1982.
+My second time going to a concert by The Who was on Saturday, September 25, 1982.
 This show was held at JFK Stadium in Philadelphia, Pa.
 As I had gotten up quite early that morning and my friend and I drove to Cherry Hill, NJ, got a motel room, had breakfast and the proceeded over to JFK Stadium, along with the other 100,000 fans going to the show.
 This show was in support of their Its Hard album.
 During the late 1970s many people felt that The Who would end their carrier soon, as not to seem hypocritical when singing the line in the song My Generation-“Hope I Die Before I Get Old.”
 But here they were, in the 1980s still rocking.

 Then came The Who on stage, opening with Substitute.
-As best as I can remember other songs played that day included; I Can't Explain; Dangerous; Sister Disco; The Quiet One; It's Hard; Eminence Front; Behind Blue Eyes; Baba O'Riley; I Am One; The Punk And The Godfather; Drowned; A Man Is A Man; Cry If You Want; Who Are You; Pinball Wizard; See Me Feel Me; 5.15; Love Reign O'er Me; Long Live Rock; Won't Get Fooled Again, with the encore being Magic Bus and Twist and Shout.
+Other songs on the setlist that day included; I Can't Explain; Dangerous; Sister Disco; The Quiet One; It's Hard; Eminence Front; Behind Blue Eyes; Baba O'Riley; I Am One; The Punk And The Godfather; Drowned; A Man Is A Man; Cry If You Want; Who Are You; Pinball Wizard; See Me Feel Me; 5.15; Love Reign O'er Me; Long Live Rock; Won't Get Fooled Again, with the encore being Magic Bus and Twist and Shout.

 I thought the crowd enjoyed the newer songs, and everyone really got into Baba O’Riley.
 As usual Roger would throw the microphone up in the air and twirl it around.
 Pete of course slammed his guitar to pieces on the stage-at least twice.